More than fifty years later, these women just keep on cooking.

 It all started with a dedicated group of Greek women in 1958, wanting to do something for their church, while simultaneously using their gifts and talents as cooks, to make a difference.

-Over fifty years later, the result is one of the most popular Greek cookbooks in the nation, tens of thousands of copies sold and a lot if financial support for their beloved Greek Orthodox Cathedral of St. Paul on Long Island, in New York.
+Over fifty years later, the result is one of the most popular Greek cookbooks in the nation (if not world), with tens of thousands of copies sold and a lot of financial support for their beloved Greek Orthodox Cathedral of St. Paul on Long Island, in New York.